What are fringe benefits?

 Here are some examples of fringe benefits:

-In the following sections, we’ll cover some of the most popular fringe benefits and explain how you can offer them.
+The sections below cover the most common types of fringe benefits and how employers offer them.

-Flexible working arrangements are becoming a popular perk for employers looking to recruit top talent.
+Flexible work arrangements have become an increasingly important benefit for employers looking to recruit and retain top talent.
 Flexible work arrangements include remote work, hybrid work, and flexible hours or schedules.

 When employees control their schedules, they’re more likely to find a good work-life balance that allows them to remain healthy and productive in the workplace.

-Remote work can help your organization attract top talent.
-According to Forbes, 98% of workers want to work from home, at least part of the time.
+Remote and hybrid work options can help organizations attract talent across broader geographic areas.
+According to Forbes1, 98% of workers want to work from home, at least part of the time.
 As many organizations return to a physical workplace, you can stand out by offering remote or hybrid work.

 If your employees work remotely, you can offer them a remote work employee stipend to help cover their expenses.